ferhatmetin34/Number-of-Vehicles-Prediction-in-Besiktas-Using-Neural-Networks/README.md

 **Weather Data** : https://www.worldweatheronline.com

-It is a little project that aim to predict the number of vehicles in different places of Besiktas,Istanbul.
+It is a little project that aims to predict the number of vehicles in different places of Besiktas,Istanbul.

 <img src="capture.gif" width="900" height="500" />